bHartiii/Keep-Notes/README.md

 # Keep-Notes

 **Description** :
-- This is django Project in which rest APIs are created for authentication.
+- This is django Project in which rest APIs are created for authentication and notes creation.
+- There are two apps in this project :
+    * authentication
+    * notes
-- It provides APIs for following features:
+- **authentication** app provides APIs for following features:
     * Registration using email verification.
     * Login and logout
     * Reset password
     * UserProfile
 - For authentication JWT token is used.
 - For user profile creation signal is used.

+- **notes** app provides APIs for following features :
+    * Create and list notes
+    * Create and list labels
+    * Archive note
+    * Trash note
+    * Update note
+    * Update label
+    * Delete note
+    * Delete label
+    * Retrieve Note
+    * Retrieve label
+    * List all archived notes
+    * List all trashed notes
+    * Add labels to a note

 - **JWT Token :** JWT is an encoded JSON string that is passed in headers to authenticate requests.
 It is usually obtained by hashing JSON data with a secret key.
 This means that the server doesn't need to query the database every time to retrieve the user associated with a given token.

 - **The Concept of Authentication and Authorization:**